Jubilee Parkway: History

+Construction of the bridges began in October 1974.
+The section between US 90/98 (Battleship Parkway) and US 98 in Spanish Fort opened to traffic on July 28, 1977.
+The eastbound span of the remainder of the bridges, extending to US 90/98 and the George Wallace Tunnels, was dedicated and opened on March 20, 1978, and the westbound lanes opened on May 2, 1978.

 Since 2001, the Alabama Department of Transportation (ALDOT) has planned to expand the parkway to a total of eight lanes in addition to a connecting cable-stayed bridge with a main span 1250 ft long and 190 ft high that would bypass the George Wallace Tunnel.
 This is intended to eliminate the current traffic bottleneck on I-10 at the tunnel, but is very controversial locally due to the proposed bridge's potential visual and economic impact on the city.
 The arguments against the bridge have focused on the bridge's height of roughly 500 ft, taller than any other structure in the city except for the RSA Battle House Tower, as potentially overshadowing the city.
 The potential economic impact is that, with less than 190 ft of clearance under the bridge, it would hamper large ships and projects from the Port of Mobile and prevent large cruise ships from accessing the Alabama Cruise Terminal.